OpenSUTD/course-notes/README.md

 Know someone who is great at a subject and is keen to contribute?

 Ask him or her to submit a Pull Request here.

-Right now we are missing notes from the following pillars:

-- ASD
-- Freshmore